-The second sentence of section 14(d) recognizes that arbitrators who have engaged in corruption, fraud, partiality or other misconduct which are grounds to vacate an award under sections 23(a)(1) and (2) may be required to give testimony so that a party will have evidence to prove such grounds.
+Section 14(d)(2) recognizes that arbitrators who have engaged in corruption, fraud, partiality or other misconduct which are grounds to vacate an award under Sections 23(a)(1) and (2) may be required to give testimony so that a party will have evidence to prove such grounds.
 Such testimony or records from an arbitrator are only required after the objecting party makes a sufficient initial showing that such grounds exist.
 See Carolina-Virginia Fashion Exhibitors Inc. v.
 Gunter, 291 N.C.
-208, 230 S.E.2d 380, 388 (N.C.
-1976) (holding that where there is objective basis to believe that arbitrator misconduct has occurred, deposition of the arbitrator may be permitted and the deposition admitted in action for vacatur).
-A party's bare allegation of these grounds should not cause an arbitrator to be required to testify or produce records from the arbitration proceeding.
+208, 230 S.E.2d 380, 388 (1976) (holding that where there is objective basis to believe that arbitrator misconduct has occurred, deposition of the arbitrator may be permitted and the deposition admitted in action for vacatur).
+A party's bare allegation of these grounds should be insufficient to require an arbitrator to testify or produce records from the arbitration proceeding.

-5. Section 14(e) is intended to promote arbitral immunity.
-By definition, almost all suits against arbitrators arising from the good-faith discharge of their arbitral powers are frivolous because of the breadth of arbitrators' immunity.
-Spurious lawsuits against arbitrators or arbitration organizations are detrimental to the arbitration process and deter persons from serving as arbitrators or administering arbitrations because of the cost of defending even frivolous actions.
-Potential plaintiffs in such litigation should be discouraged by the prospect of paying the arbitrator's litigation expenses.
-When they are not, the statute enables the arbitrators and arbitration organizations to recover their litigation expenses and not to lose their fee and more to the defense of a frivolous lawsuit.
-The terms "other reasonable expenses of litigation" are intended to include both actions at the trial-court level and on appeal.

-6. In Section 14(d) only a "party" to the arbitration proceeding would file a motion to vacate under section 23.
-However, the term "person" is used in section 14(e) because a third party, i.e., a person who is not party to the arbitration agreement or the arbitration proceeding, might bring an action against an arbitrator.
-For instance, in multiple arbitration proceedings with subcontractors filing separate arbitration claims against general contractor X. Arbitrator A may make an award in a case between general contractor X and subcontractor Y. In a later arbitration proceeding between general contractor X and subcontractor Z before Arbitrator B, Z may attempt to subpoena or bring an action against Arbitrator A. Another scenario is where Arbitrator A issues a subpoena to T, a third party, and T decides to bring an action against Arbitrator A. In these instances, Arbitrator A should be able to assert arbitral immunity and recover costs and attorney's fees under section 14(e) against Z or T who would be "persons" but not necessarily "parties" to the arbitration proceeding between X and Y.
+- 6. Section 14(e) is intended to promote arbitral immunity.
+By definition, almost all suits against arbitrators, arbitration organizations, or representatives of an arbitration organization arising out of the good-faith discharge of arbitral powers are frivolous because of the breadth of their respective immunity.
+Spurious lawsuits against arbitrators, arbitration organizations, and representatives of an arbitration organization deter individuals and entities from serving in such capacities and thereby harm the arbitration process because of the costs involved in defending even frivolous actions.
+Potential plaintiffs in such litigation should be discouraged by the prospect of paying the litigation expenses of the arbitrator, arbitration organizations, or representatives of an arbitration organization.
+When they are not, the statute enables the arbitrators, arbitration organizations, or representatives of an arbitration organization to recover their litigation expenses and not to lose their fee and more to the defense of a frivolous lawsuit.
+The terms "other reasonable expenses of litigation" are intended to include both actions at the trial-court level and on appeal. - 7.
+In Section 14(d) only a "party" to the arbitration proceeding would file a motion to vacate under Section 23.
+However, the term "person" is used in Section 14(e) because a third party, i.e., a person who is not party to the arbitration agreement or the arbitration proceeding, might bring an action against an arbitrator.
+For instance, in multiple arbitration proceedings with subcontractors filing separate arbitration claims against general contractor X, Arbitrator A may make an award in a case between general contractor X and subcontractor Y. In a later arbitration proceeding between general contractor X and subcontractor Z before Arbitrator B, Z may attempt to subpoena or bring an action against Arbitrator A. Another scenario is where Arbitrator A issues a subpoena to T, a third party, and T decides to bring an action against Arbitrator A. In these instances, Arbitrator A should be able to assert arbitral immunity and recover costs and attorney's fees under Section 14(e) against Z or T who would be "persons" but not necessarily "parties" to the arbitration proceeding between X and Y.

-7. Section 14 does not grant arbitrators or neutral arbitration institutions immunity from criminal liability arising from their conduct in their arbitral or administrative roles.
+8. Section 14 does not grant arbitrators or arbitration organizations immunity from criminal liability arising from their conduct in their arbitral or administrative roles.
 This comports with the sparse common law addressing arbitral immunity from criminal liability.
 See, e.g., Cahn v.
 ILGWU, 311 F.2d 113, 114-15 (3d Cir.
 1962); Babylon Milk & Cream Co. v.
 Horowitz, 151 N.Y.S.2d 221 (N.Y.
 Sup.
 Ct.
 1956).